Uniform Substitution for Dynamic Logic with Communicating Hybrid Programs: Dynamic Logic of Communicating Hybrid Programs

 \subsection{Static Semantics}

-In the uniform substitution process, checks of free and bound variables, as well as accessed and written channels separate sound from unsound axiom instantiations.
-As parallelism requires fined-grained control over channel binding, we lift the static semantics for \dL \cite{DBLP:journals/jar/Platzer17} to a communication-aware static semantics for \dLCHP whose accessed channels characterize the subsequence of a communication trace influencing truth of a formula even more precisely than free variables.
+In the uniform substitution process, checks of free and bound variables, as well as accessed and written channels, separate sound from unsound axiom instantiations.
+As parallelism requires fine-grained control over channels, the static semantics for \dL \cite{DBLP:journals/jar/Platzer17} is lifted to a communication-aware static semantics for \dLCHP.
+It uses accessed channels to characterize the subsequence of a communication trace influencing truth of a formula even more precisely than free variables.